learn-co-curriculum/enterprise-rails-project/README.md

   - Your fields should be enclosed within a fields_with_errors class
   - Error messages describing the validation failures must be present within the view.

-9. Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.
+9. Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) Rails app.
   - Logic present in your controllers should be encapsulated as methods in your models.
   - Your views should use helper methods and partials when appropriate.
   - Follow patterns in the [Rails Style Guide](https://github.com/bbatsov/rails-style-guide) and the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).